jshum/blog/_posts/2013-03-25-conversations.md

 ---
 layout: post
 title: "conversations"
 tldr: "Irony of America.
-Jealous China, Startup questions, future of knowledge "
+Jealous China, Startup questions, future of knowledge"
-tags: [usa, china, startup, advice]]
+tags: [usa, china, startup, advice]
 ---

 A couple of ideas from conversations I've head in the past couple of days: